 PANDAS is a subset of PANS and stands for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections.

-PANS and PANDAS are severe forms of obsessive-compulsive disorder (OCD) that appear suddenly (acute onset) in young children, accompanied by other confusing and distressing symptoms.
+PANS and PANDAS are severe forms of Obsessive-Compulsive disorder (OCD) that appear suddenly (acute onset) in young children, accompanied by other confusing and distressing symptoms.
 PANS and PANDAS are episodic disorders.
-Symptoms may disappear for extended periods then reappear, stimulated by a later exposure to strep of some other bacteria or virus.
+Symptoms may disappear for extended periods and then reappear, stimulated by later exposure to strep or some other bacteria or virus.
 Symptoms may get increasingly severe with multiple recurrences.

 PANS is a clinical diagnosis based on history and physical examination.
 PANS encompasses the whole group of acute onset cases of OCD or eating restrictions, concurrent with acute behavioral decline of at least 2 of 7 neuropsychiatric categories.
-PANS diagnosis does not require a known trigger, however it is often following contraction of/or exposure to a variety of agents including: Streptococcus pyogenes, Borrelia burgdorferi, varicella, herpes simplex, common cold, influenza Mycoplasma pneumoniae (walking pneumonia) as well as other non-infectious agents such as environmental factors.
-PANS cases have also been linked to other infections, including Lyme disease, mononucleosis, mycoplasma and the flu (such as H1N1).
+A PANS diagnosis does not require a known trigger, however, it is often following the contraction of/or exposure to a variety of agents including: Streptococcus pyogenes; Borrelia burgdorferi; varicella; herpes simplex; common cold; influenza Mycoplasma pneumoniae (walking pneumonia); as well as other non-infectious agents such as environmental factors.
+PANS cases have also been linked to other infections, including Lyme disease, mononucleosis, mycoplasma, and the flu (such as H1N1).

 - Why is there so much controversy surrounding PANDAS and PANS?

 - What are the causes?